thrackle-io/rules-engine/docs/userGuides/rules/ALLOW-DENY-ORACLE.md

 1. The processor will receive the ID of the allow-oracle rule set in the application handler.
 2. The processor will receive the address that is to be checked in the oracle.
 3. The processor will determine the type of oracle based on the rule id.
-4. The processor will then call the oracle address to check if the receiver address is an allowed address.
+4. The processor will then call the oracle address to check if the address to be checked is on the oracle's list:
+- Allow list: check if the receiver address is an allowed address.
 If the address is not on the allowed list the transaction will revert.
+- Deny list: check if the sender is a denied address.
+If the address is restricted the transaction will revert.

 ###### *see [ERC20RuleProcessorFacet](../../../src/economic/ruleProcessor/ERC20RuleProcessorFacet.sol) -> checkOraclePasses*